Do your heart a favor: Eat a little chocolate.

 Among commonly consumed foods, dark chocolate has one of the highest concentrations of plant-based nutrients called flavonoids.
 Found in many fruits and vegetables, flavonoids are natural antioxidants.

-Antioxidants are important for good health because they protect cells from the damaging effects of unstable molecules known as free radicals, according to Christy C. Tangney, PhD, a clinical nutritionist at Rush and an expert on the effects of diet and nutrition on heart health.
+Antioxidants are important for good health because they protect cells from the damaging effects of unstable molecules known as free radicals, according to Christy C. Tangney, PhD, a professor of clinical nutrition at Rush University and an expert on the effects of diet and nutrition on heart health.

 Beyond the antioxidant qualities of dark chocolate, consuming this amazing and delicious bean has been shown in studies to do the following: